Mikhail Farikh: Other aviation activity

-Death during the “Searching for the Two Captains” expedition
+Death

-Mikhail Farikh died on April 18, 2016 during the second helicopter expedition in search of the Svyataya Anna gunvessel.
-The fatal crash occurred at 22:06 local time (17:06 UTC) at 73°19′40″N 69°59′37″E Oleg Prodan, polar explorer and director of the Onezhskoye Pomorye National Park, and Alexei Frolov, founder and owner of the Mirital company, died along with him.
+Mikhail Farikh died on April 18, 2016 during the second helicopter expedition in search of the Svyataya Anna gun-vessel.
+The fatal crash occurred at 22:06 local time (17:06 UTC) at 73°19′40″N 69°59′37″E Oleg Prodan, polar explorer and director of the Onezhskoye Pomorye National Park, and Alexei Frolov, founder and owner of the Mirital company, also died.
 All three men held private pilot licenses with the helicopter pilot entry.

-A group of three Robinson R66 helicopters participating in the “Searching for the Two Captains” expedition was flying along the route from Amderma Airport to the landing site on Bely Island in the Kara Sea.
+A group of three Robinson R66 helicopters participating in the "Searching for the Two Captains" expedition was flying along the route from Amderma Airport to the landing site on Bely Island in the Kara Sea.
 While they were approaching the island, thick, low cloud cover formed.
 The crew of the formation leader decided to descend into the clouds to determine their lower boundary and see if it was possible to land.
-While carrying out this mission, the helicopter crashed to the ground.
+While carrying out this mission, the helicopter crashed.

-The IAC board's report it states that “the most probable cause of the R66 RA-06233 helicopter’s crash was the PIC’s loss of flight altitude control during the attempt to establish visual contact with terrain under weather conditions that did not comply with VFR and the pilot’s experience level, which led to the aircraft’s collision with the icy surface of the Kara Sea”.
+The IAC board's report states that "the most probable cause of the R66 RA-06233 helicopter's crash was the PIC's loss of flight altitude control during the attempt to establish visual contact with terrain under weather conditions that did not comply with VFR and the pilot's experience level, which led to the aircraft's collision with the icy surface of the Kara Sea".

 A large crowd paid its last respects to the deceased crew in the memorial hall of the Troyekurovskoye Cemetery on April 24, 2016.
 Mikhail Farikh is buried at the Novodevichy Cemetery in Moscow, Alexei Frolov is buried at the Zvyaginskoe cemetery (Moscow region), while Oleg Prodan was buried in at his birthplace in Rybinsk, along with his parents.

 Memorialization

-In recognition of Mikhail's contributions to the development of sound-system competitions, the National Association of Automobile Audio Competitions, АМТ Eurasia, declared the 2016 season the Season in Memory of Mikhail Farikh.
+In recognition of Farikh's contributions to the development of sound-system competitions, the National Association of Automobile Audio Competitions, АМТ Eurasia, declared the 2016 season the Season in Memory of Mikhail Farikh.